Clay Moltz, Ph.D. - Department of National Security Affairs

 null Clay Moltz, Ph.D.

-James Clay Moltz is a professor in the National Security Affairs Department at the Naval Postgraduate School (NPS) in Monterey, California.
-He also holds a joint appointment in the Space Systems Academic Group at NPS.
-His books include: Crowded Orbits: Conflict and Cooperation in Space (Columbia University Press, 2014) Asia’s Space Race: National Motivations, Regional Rivalries, and International Risks (Columbia University Press, 2012), and The Politics of Space Security: Strategic Restraint and the Pursuit of National Interests (Stanford University Press, 2011 and 2008 editions).
+James Clay Moltz is a professor in the Department of National Security Affairs at the Naval Postgraduate School (NPS), where he also holds a joint appointment in the Space Systems Academic Group.
+His books include: The Politics of Space Security: Strategic Restraint and the Pursuit of National Interests (Stanford University Press, 2008, 2011, and 2019 editions); Crowded Orbits: Conflict and Cooperation in Space (Columbia University Press, 2014); and Asia’s Space Race: National Motivations, Regional Rivalries, and International Risks (Columbia University Press, 2012).
 He is also co-author of Nuclear Weapons and Nonproliferation (ABC-CLIO, 2007 and 2002 editions) and co-editor of Preventing Nuclear Meltdown (Ashgate, 2004) and The North Korean Nuclear Program (Routledge, 2000), as well as two volumes on space policy (Collective Security in Space: Asian Perspectives and European Perspectives, George Washington University, 2008 and 2007).
-From 2012–16, Prof. Moltz served as the NSA Department’s associate chair for research, while also directing the Center on Contemporary Conflict (CCC) and the Project on Advanced Systems and Concepts for Countering Weapons of Mass Destruction (PASCC).
+From September 2020 to March 2022, Prof. Moltz served as dean of the Graduate School of International and Defense Studies at NPS.
+From 2018-20, he served as chairman of the Department of National Security Affairs (NSA) at NPS.
+From 2012-16, he was the NSA Department’s associate chair for research, while also directing the Center on Contemporary Conflict (CCC) and the Project on Advanced Systems and Concepts for Countering Weapons of Mass Destruction (PASCC), funded by the Defense Threat Reduction Agency.
 Prof. Moltz holds a Ph.D. in Political Science from the University of California at Berkeley and an M.A. and B.A. (with Distinction) from Stanford University.

 Space and International Security